ynput/ayon-documentation/website/docs/admin_colorspace.md

 2. **Remapped internal colorspace** - This application includes internal color management functionality, but it does not offer external control over this feature.
 To address this limitation, OpenPype uses mapping rules to remap the native colorspace names used in the internal color management system to the OpenColorIO (OCIO) color management system.
 Remapping feature is used in Publishing and Loading procedures.

-3. **Derived from OCIO** - This application does not include any built-in color management capabilities, OpenPype offers a solution to this limitation by deriving valid colorspace names for the OpenColorIO (OCIO) color management system from file paths, using File Rules feature only during Publishing.
+3. **Derived colorspace** - This application does not include any built-in color management capabilities, OpenPype offers a solution to this limitation by deriving valid colorspace names for the OpenColorIO (OCIO) color management system from file paths, using File Rules feature (publishing only).

 ![hosts](assets/settings/admin_colorspace_1.png)